 When we talk about longevity, we mean the durability of your charger, your phone’s charging port, and your phone battery.
 Wireless charging is favored by the first two.
 I don’t know how many lighting cables I have had to replace.

-It seems that I’m not alone in thinking that the iPhone charger out of the box is the worst thing ever to exist.
+It seems that we’re not alone in thinking that the iPhone charger out of the box is the worst one thing ever to exist.

 This is a subject up for debate regarding the battery life of your phone.
 Apple claims that every phone battery works at its best for 500 charges cycles.
 After 500 cycles, performance drops to around 80%.

 If you use your wireless charging pad as I have described (and charge your phone every time you get a charge), you might conclude that wireless charging can harm your phone battery.
 You use 500 more charge cycles per day because you don’t allow your battery to get very low.

 Industry research shows that your phone’s battery will last longer if it isn’t left below 50%.
 In other words, you can save your battery’s life by turning your phone off.

 Temperature and thermal management have a significant impact on the battery’s life expectancy.
 According to Pike Research, lithium-ion batteries performance and longevity is best when they are kept between 10 and 30 degrees Celsius.

 Although we can’t decide if wireless charging is better or worse, it’s evident that it will preserve the life of both your charger and charging port.